SSelena-Gomez/movement-script/README.md

 # movement-script
-a pyrthon script who cancelling cs 1.6 movement (only bhop and movement tricks) Features
+a python script who cancelling cs 1.6 movement (only bhop and movement tricks) Features
 Steam Protocol: Only works with the official Steam version of the game.